-- 4:1 Demonstrate knowledge of and behave in ways that reflect the values and attitudes related to sensibility and empathy for working with diverse population. - 4:2 Engage in self- reflection on personal an professional functioning to improve professional effectiveness and independence during training. - 4:3 Demonstrate openness and flexibility to feedback and supervision
+4:1 Demonstrate knowledge of and behave in ways that reflect the values and attitudes related to sensibility and empathy for working with diverse population.

+- 4:2 Engage in self- reflection on personal and professional functioning to improve professional effectivenessand independence during training. - 4:3 Demonstrate openness and flexibility to feedback and supervision